 Stocks, Bonds, Mutual Funds

-Please contact the Planned Gift department to discuss.
+Please contact the Development department to discuss.
 We will work with your broker to make necessary arrangements and to ensure you receive proof of your charitable deduction.
 This is an excellent way to avoid tax penalties on appreciated stock and still benefit WEDU.

 Jump to Real Estate or Retained Real Estate